 Mukherjee is also no reckless fiscal populist.
 He is reported to be pushing the delayed 3G auction for this fiscal year that could raise more than $7bn for his strained accounts.

-“They don't have political will to do anything,” said Surjit Bhalla, head of Oxus investments in New Delhi, referring to efforts to cut spending and borrowing.
+“They don't have political will to do anything,” said Surjit Bhalla, head of Oxus Investments in New Delhi, referring to efforts to cut spending and borrowing.

 “But they will pay more than lip service.
 They have become disciplined by markets.
 Mukherjee knows he faces a double whammy of higher borrowing and the RBI (central bank) if nothing gets done.”